MYSTERY RADIO GEAR

 KACHINA KC 100 HF SSB TRANSCEIVER

 Yet another not-really-a-mystery item is the Kachina KC 100, a high frequency SSB transceiver which I have been told is similar to the ALDA 103 amateur radio.
 It puts out about 150 Watts PEP.
 Most of these seem to have been utilized by the Civil Air Patrol.
 Evidently there was an optional provision for AM and LSB, although all of these I have ever seen have been USB with a plug button in the mode switch hole as shown in the photo below.
-I now have the manual on this transceiver.
-Kachina exited the radio communications business about 2003 and are no longer supporting this item.
+Kachina made a series of HF SSB radios, apparently ending with the KC 105, and then moved on to an interesting software defined radio that interfaced with a personal computer, before exiting the radio communications business about 2003.
+They no longer support this or any other radio item.
 The channel select knob is one from my junkbox and doesn't exactly match the original.
-I have heard that the Taliban used these radios in Afghanistan and Pakistan along with a variety of VHF and other HF tactical sets.
+I have heard that the Taliban used these radios for a time in Afghanistan and Pakistan along with a variety of VHF and other HF tactical sets.

 HALLICRAFTERS OPS/FM-5 - Vietnam Radio